elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 All operators in Elixir are also valid atoms.
 Valid examples are `:foo`, `:FOO`, `:foo_42`, `:foo@bar`, and `:++`.
 Invalid examples are `:@foo` (`@` is not allowed at start), `:123` (numbers are not allowed at start), and `:(*)` (not a valid operator).

 `true`, `false`, and `nil` are reserved words that are represented by the atoms `:true`, `:false` and `:nil` respectively.

+To learn more about all Unicode characters allowed in atom, see the [Unicode syntax](unicode-syntax.md) document.

 ### Strings